FCE Exam Introduction

 Part 4 – 7 questions - 7 marks

 The Listening section consists of 4 parts.
 Some test your general understanding of conversations, speeches, presentations etc. while others test your ability to find specific information.
-To learn more about this section of the exam and for tips and techniques for passing the Listening paper, see my Listening FCE web page or check out my FCE Listening Course.
+To learn more about this section of the exam and for tips and techniques for passing the Listening paper, see my Listening FCE web page.

 How To Pass The FCE Exam

-This is a good question and if you are reading this page, then you are like me, you want to make your dreams a reality!
+This is a good question and if you are reading this page, then, like me, you want to make your dreams a reality!